 You can check to see if you are eligible to apply for the California Mortgage Relief Program by visiting CaMortgageRelief.org and clicking the “Apply Now” button.
 Homeowners who meet the pre-screening criteria may complete an application for funding.
 Application assistance is available through the program’s Contact Center at 1-888-840-2594.

-Where can I get assistance for filling out the application?
+Where can I get more in-depth assistance filling out my application?

 Is there a deadline to apply?